since1968/stat-blocks/homebrewery/src/forge-domain-radiant.markdown

 * You gain immunity to fire damage.
 * While wearing heavy armor, you have resistance to bludgeoning, piercing, and slashing damage from nonmagical attacks.

+<div style='margin-top:30px'></div>

+> #### Playtesting Notes
+> My goal was to make this cleric a more effective combatant in Avernus, where most creatures will resist fire damage, by adding paladin attack spells and radiant damage while preserving most of the flavor of the original.
+Spear mastery and heavy armor points this PC to a strength build.
+>
+> To Do: swap out _fabricate_ for something more fun.

 <div class='pageNumber'>1</div>